gkorf/pwc/docs/source/webclient.rst

 Initialization
 ^^^^^^^^^^^^^^
-Upon loading, the web client performs the followinf steps:
+Upon loading, the web client performs the following steps:

 Ckeck if the user is authenticated (auth cookie present)